jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 With the unique architecture of this beautiful home—we had access to a plethora of sources for inspiration.

-> I was quite adamant during the design phase of Friday that if we didn’t feature pipes in our game—I was going to riot.
+> I was quite adamant during our design phase on Friday that if we didn’t feature pipes in our game—I was going to riot.

 <i><b>The Music Behind Pipe World</b></i>